Michael Fortier

-Michael M. Fortier, (born January 10, 1962) is a Canadian financier, lawyer and former politician.
-A member of the Conservative Party, he served as Minister of Public Works and Government Services from 2006 to 2008, and Minister of International Trade in 2008 under Prime Minister Stephen Harper.
-Fortier served in Cabinet of Canada while a Senator, which proved controversial.
-In 2008, he resigned from the Senate to run for a seat in the House of Commons in the 2008 election; he placed second in riding of Vaudreuil-Soulanges.
+Michael M. Fortier (born January 10, 1962) is a Canadian investment banker, lawyer and former politician who was Minister of Public Works and Government Services from 2006 to 2008 and Minister of International Trade in 2008.
+A member of the Conservative Party, Fortier was appointed to the Senate of Canada in 2006 on the advice of Prime Minister Stephen Harper, before resigning as a senator to run as a member of Parliament (MP) in the 2008 federal election.
+He contested Vaudreuil—Soulanges, placing second.

 Business career

 Before entering the Cabinet, Fortier was a partner at Ogilvy Renault, a leading Montreal law firm.
 One of his colleagues was Brian Mulroney.
 He specialized in securities, mergers and acquisitions.
-From 1992 to 1996, he managed Ogilvy Renault’s office in London, England.
+From 1992 to 1996, he managed Ogilvy Renault's office in London, England.

-In 1999, he became the Managing Director and Senior Advisor (Eastern Canada) at Crédit Suisse First Boston.
+In 1999, he became the managing director and Senior Advisor (Eastern Canada) at Crédit Suisse First Boston.
 In 2004, Fortier became Corporate Financing Director (Quebec) for TD Securities.
 Two days after his appointment to Cabinet Montreal Gazette columnist Ian McDonald claimed that Fortier "was easily making $1 million a year running the Montreal office of TD Securities."

 Fortier is Vice Chairman of RBC Capital Markets.